 A broken Maytag gives you a few options.
 Call the factory line, take the big-box store’s referral, or hire a local shop like us.
 The local route usually gets your machine running faster.

-Our techs stock the parts that fail most.
-Shift actuators, drain pumps, lid-lock switches, dryer thermal fuses, and heating elements ride on our trucks.
+Techs in our network stock the parts that fail most: shift actuators, drain pumps, lid-lock switches, dryer thermal fuses, and heating elements ride on the truck.
 That’s not a guess.
-It’s the parts list we’ve built from years of Maytag calls across San Diego.
-When the diagnosis matches what’s on the van, we fix it the same trip instead of ordering and coming back.
+It’s the parts list built from years of Maytag calls across San Diego.
+When the diagnosis matches what’s on hand, the fix happens the same trip instead of ordering and coming back.

 We also read the home.
 A washer in coastal Carlsbad gets checked for corroded contacts.
 A dryer in El Cajon gets a vent check and a hard-water look at the moisture sensors.
 Same machine, different wear, depending on where you live.
 Knowing the county is half the diagnosis.